Galactic Enterprise Log Book -

 “Seal all doors around the landing bays and Starfighter Command,” Candy said.
 “Once the doors are sealed begin sucking out the air in those sections of the ship.”

-“Doors have all been sealed and I have begun to remove the air,” Pandora reported.
+“Doors have all been sealed, and I have begun to remove the air,” Pandora reported a moment later.

 “Did you read my file before you came up here?”
 Candy asked.